In this post, I wanted to focus on what will be the biggest benefit of the card for many — the 10% discount when you purchase British Airways flights.

 The British Airways Visa is a fantastic co-brand airline credit card.
 Not only does the card have a great bonus, but it offers all kinds of ongoing perks that will for many justify the annual fee, assuming you travel on British Airways with any frequency.

-On award tickets you can get up to $600 per year in statement credits towards the surcharges you pay, and on paid tickets you can score up to 10% off.
+On award tickets you can get up to $600 per year in statement credits toward the surcharges you pay, and on cash tickets you can score up to 10% off.
 In many cases you can do even better than that by combining the 10% discount with the AARP discount.

 If you have the BA Visa, have you benefited from the 10% flight discount?